 - Besides student visa, you will also need to earn a health insurance and prove your German language skills.
-You will need to begin to learn German before arriving to the country, especially since English is not widely spoken in all cities of Germany.
+You will need to begin to learn German before arriving in the country, especially since English is not widely spoken in all cities of Germany

 In order to become an international student in a German university, you will need to obtain one of the visas mentioned above.
 In your application, you must submit:

-- Proof of financial resources, for the amount of 8,000 EUR/year.
+- Proof of financial resources, for the minimum amount of 720 EUR/month;

 - Declaration of authenticity for all documents.

 6. Useful information about my student visa in Germany

 Below you will find some useful information about how to get your German student visa, depending on your nationality:

 - Students from Bangladesh applying for the German visa;

 - Indonesian students applying for the German visa;